Random matrix ensembles and integrable differential identities: Introduction

 This work is organised as follows.
-In Section \ref{sec:HME}, after reviewing the unitary ensemble and its relationship with the Toda lattice, we focus on the case where the Hamiltonian \eqref{intro:ham} includes even interactions only, and the partition function $\tau_n(\mathbf{t})$ corresponds to a $\tau$-function of the Volterra lattice.
+In Section \ref{sec:HME}, after reviewing the unitary ensemble and its relationship with the Toda lattice, we focus on the case where the Hamiltonian \eqref{intro:ham} includes even interactions only, and the partition function $\tau^{{(2)}}_n(\mathbf{t})$ corresponds to a $\tau$-function of the Volterra lattice.
 We show that the Volterra lattice variables, constituting the relevant statistical mechanical quantities for the ensemble, provide a solution to the modified Kadomtsev-Petviashvili equation (Main Result~\ref{res:unitary_ensemble}).
 In Section \ref{sec:SME_gen} we turn our attention to the orthogonal ensemble and its relationship with the Pfaff lattice.
 As for the unitary ensemble, we focus on the case of even interactions only, where the partition function of the ensemble corresponds to a $\tau$-function of the reduced even Pfaff hierarchy.
 We provide explicit expressions for the even Pfaff hierarchy in terms of a double infinite chain for the entries of the Lax matrix (Main Result \ref{res:pfaff_lattice_proof}).
 We identify the solution of the lattice for orthogonal ensemble by deriving explicit initial conditions for the Lax matrix entries and interpret them in terms of relevant statistical observables of the matrix ensemble (Main Result \ref{res:orthogonal_ensemble}).
 In Section 4, we investigate the thermodynamic limit of the orthogonal ensemble as a suitable continuum limit of the reduced even Pfaff lattice, exploiting the asymptotic properties of the initial datum.
-We find a novel hydrodynamic chain and prove its integrability in the sense of Ferapontov (Main Result \ref{res:reduced_pfaff_continuum_limit}).
+We find a novel hydrodynamic chain and prove its integrability in the sense of Ferapontov, { a definition of integrability based on the existence of hydrodynamic reductions, introduced in \cite{chain} as recalled in Definition \ref{def:int_chain} below (see also Main Result \ref{res:reduced_pfaff_continuum_limit})}.
 Furthermore, we classify the hydrodynamic chain so obtained according to the framework provided in \cite{Odesskii_2010}.
 In Section \ref{sec:thermolimit} we show that both the even Pfaff lattice and its continuum limit admit a reduction that is compatible with the initial condition.
 In both cases, the reduction consists of the same system of differential equations \eqref{intro:universal_chain} (Main Result \ref{res:reduced_pfaff_new_system}).